Wil Myers Player Props: Reds vs. Pirates

 Wil Myers At The Plate

-- Myers is batting .227 with two doubles, two home runs and seven walks.
+- Myers has two doubles, two home runs and seven walks while hitting .214.

-- He has scored at least once five times this season (27.8%), including one multi-run game.
+- He has scored at least one run five times this season (26.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.